 - Pay attention to visibility guides.
 Not every community measures the number of particles in the air, but many have guidelines to help people estimate air quality based on how far you can see.

-- Reduce exposure to wildfire smoke.
+- Reduce exposure to smoke.
 Stay inside and limit your time outside.
 If it isn’t necessary, don’t do it.
 Keep your windows and doors closed.

 - Keep the indoor air clean.
 Fans and air filters can help.
 Run the air conditioner but keep the filter clean to prevent smoke from coming in.

 - Use a freestanding indoor air filter with particle removal without producing ozone.
-This can help protect people with asthma, heart disease or other respiratory conditions as well as elderly and children.
+This can help protect people with asthma, heart disease, or other respiratory conditions as well as the elderly and children.
 Make sure to follow the instructions on filter replacement.
-Avoid the electronic air cleaners.
+Avoid electronic air cleaners.
 They produce small amounts of ozone which is a respiratory irritant.

 - Keep your vacuum filter clean.
 Vacuuming can stir up particles already in your home.
-Try to vacuum when the elderly, children or people with health issues are not around.
+Try to vacuum when the elderly, children, or people with health issues are not around.

 - Do not rely on dust masks for protection.
 Paper masks or material masks trap large particles such as sawdust.
 But they will not protect your lungs from smoke.

 - Reduce activity.
-By reducing physical activity, it lowers the dose of inhaled air pollutants and reduces health risks during a smoke event.
+By reducing physical activity, lowers the dose of inhaled air pollutants and reduces health risks during a smoke event.

 - Avoid additional exposure.
 Before you travel to a park or forest, know where the fires are and where the smoke is traveling.

 - Remove smoky clothing.
 If you have been outdoors and your clothes absorb the smoke, remove them, shower, and put on clean clothes.
 Wash the smoky clothing as soon as possible.
-This helps to prevent the smell passing onto other things in your home.
+This helps to prevent the smell from passing onto other things in your home.

 - Follow your doctor’s advice about medicine and your respiratory management plan.
-If you are in the at-risk group with respiratory problems, asthma, lung disease or cardiovascular disease you need to discuss an air pollution action plan with your doctor.
+If you are in the at-risk group with respiratory problems, asthma, lung disease, or cardiovascular disease you need to discuss an air pollution action plan with your doctor.
 Are you experiencing breathing problems?
 If symptoms worsen, call your doctor.